yousefayman2003/Medical-Appointment-No-Shows/README.md

 # Medical-Appointment-No-Shows

-## This is a dataset found in kaggle for a second project from a udacity data analysis nanodegree
+## This is a dataset found in kaggle for a project from a udacity data analysis nanodegree

 - the csv file is the dataset